-Students in the joint B.B.A./B.S.E. program should consult with their advisors about whether the second-grade-only option is available to them.
+Students in the combined B.B.A./B.S.E. program should consult with their advisors about whether the second-grade-only option is available to them.

 Students are assigned two advisors, one in the Tippie College of Business Undergraduate Program Office and the other in their College of Engineering major department.

-To enter the joint degree program, students must have approval from both colleges and must be admitted to both colleges.
-Interested students should contact Engineering Student Services.
+To enter the combined degree program, students must have approval from both colleges and must be admitted to both colleges.
+Interested students should contact the Student Development Center.

 For information about the B.B.A., including requirements for the degree, see Bachelor of Business Administration (Tippie College of Business) in the Catalog.

-Students in joint degree programs must complete all requirements for both degrees, including the College of Liberal Arts and Sciences General Education Program and the College of Engineering general education component.
+Students in combined degree programs must complete all requirements for both degrees, including the College of Liberal Arts and Sciences GE CLAS Core and the College of Engineering general education component.

-To enter the joint degree program, students must be admitted to both the College of Engineering and the College of Liberal Arts and Sciences and must have College of Engineering approval to enter the joint degree program.
-Joint degree program applicants must meet the high school course or unit requirements for admission to each of the two colleges.
+To enter the combined degree program, students must be admitted to both the College of Engineering and the College of Liberal Arts and Sciences and must have College of Engineering approval to enter the combined degree program.
+Combined degree program applicants must meet the high school course or unit requirements for admission to each of the two colleges.

-Contact Engineering Student Services for information about specific requirements.
+Contact the Student Development Center for information about specific requirements.
 To learn about liberal arts and sciences majors, visit College of Liberal Arts and Sciences in the Catalog and select majors in departments from the college index.